An Empirical Study of Topic Transition in Dialogue: Background Theory

 Definitions of topic in the literature fall into two categories; sentence level \citep{Lambrecht_1996} and discourse level \citep{Van_Dijk_1977}.
 As this study is concerned with discourse level topic annotation, we adopt the definition of \citet{Bonin_Campbell_Vogel_2012} which maintains that topic at a discourse level is the \textit{"segments of the discourse sharing coherent information (about the same thing)"}.

 Topic transition has been categorized by \citet{Gardner_1984}, whose model of topic development in spoken interaction details the multiple means by which humans introduce, maintain, and change topics.
 Two areas which have received particular attention in the literature are topic change and topic shift.
 They have been defined as the point between two pieces of discourse which are considered to have different topics. \citet{Bublitz_1988} differentiates between topic change and topic shift as having low and high degrees of connectivity respectively to the previous topic.
 Topic shift includes both topic shading and topic fading \citep{Maynard_2009,Brown_Yule_1983,Garcia_Joanette_1997}.
 Topic change includes reintroduction and full blown change.
-Our goal is to annotate all such topic transitions.
+We annotate all such topic transitions under one common label.